sii-poland/csharp_page_object_pattern/AutomationTestSiiFramework/README.md

 For using parameters you can change values in appsettings.json file.

 ## Allure Report
 After run tests, you can generate a report from your tests.
+First of all, you need to have "Allure Commandline" on your computer (Go to the documentation https://docs.qameta.io/allure/#_installing_a_commandline)

 Allure framework generates allure-results directory where we have results from our tests.
 You need to go to the folder where you're run tests.
-After that, put below command to cmd or PowerShell: allure serve
+In this path run by cmd or PowerShell:

+allure serve

 ![Allure Report](.\DocumentationImages\allure_report.gif)

 You need to have installed Allure on your machine.

+## NuGet
+We will add NuGet package and documentation for it.